Mercury-HPC/Mercury-HPC.github.io/_posts/2018-11-02-libfabric.markdown

 <hr/>
 ### InfiniBand `verbs;rxm`

-Performance is measured between two nodes on ALCF's [cooley](https://www.alcf.anl.gov/user-guides/cooley) cluster using the FDR InfiniBand interface.
+Performance is measured between two nodes on ALCF's [cooley](https://www.alcf.anl.gov/user-guides/cooley) cluster using the FDR InfiniBand interface `mlx5_0`.
 The following plot shows the RPC average time compared to `ofi+tcp` when using one single RPC in-flight: